Semen Analysis Guide: Preparation, Results & Male Fertility

 Proper preparation is crucial for accurate semen analysis results.
 Here are key guidelines to follow:

-- Abstinence: Refrain from ejaculating for 2-7 days before the test.
-This period allows for optimal sperm production and concentration.
+Refrain from ejaculating for 2-7 days before the test.
+This period allows for optimal sperm production and concentration. - Avoid Alcohol and Drugs.

 Limit alcohol consumption in the days leading up to the test.
 Avoid recreational drugs during this time as well.
-These substances can affect sperm quality. - Inform Your Doctor:
+These substances can affect sperm quality. - Inform Your Doctor.

-Disclose any medications or supplements you’re taking, as some may interfere with the results. - Collect the Sample Properly:
+Disclose any medications or supplements you’re taking, as some may interfere with the results. - Collect the Sample Properly.

 Follow your doctor’s instructions for collecting the semen sample.
-This usually involves masturbation into a sterile container provided by the lab. - Maintain Hygiene:
+This usually involves masturbation into a sterile container provided by the lab. - Maintain Hygiene.

-Wash your hands and penis thoroughly before collecting the sample. - Deliver Promptly: Transport the sample to the lab within one hour of collection, keeping it at room temperature.
+Transport the sample to the lab within one hour of collection, keeping it at room temperature.

 What information you get when Analyzing Semen?